PHP logo with the text 'Find and Edit php.ini' on a purple geometric background.

 Last updated on | 2 replies

-The php.ini file is the core configuration file for PHP—it controls settings like maximum file upload size, memory limits, execution time, and more.
-Depending on your OS and environment (Apache, Nginx, PHP-FPM, CLI), php.ini can be located in various folders.
-In this guide, we’ll walk through multiple methods to locate—and safely edit—your php.ini in Linux or Windows.
+The php.ini file is PHP’s primary configuration file.
+It controls critical settings such as maximum file upload size, memory limits, execution time, and much more.
+Depending on your operating system and server setup (Apache, Nginx with PHP-FPM, CLI, etc.), the php.ini file can reside in different locations.

 Where Is php.ini Usually Stored?